When you’ve worked hard to create a culture-first onboarding experience, you’ll want to know if it provides the experience you want for new hires.

-While onboarding data can be crucial to continuously improving your overall onboarding experience, it can be just as critical to improving one individual’s experience.
-Gathering and consistently reviewing your onboarding feedback gives you the opportunity to identify and intervene on an experience that may not be going well.
+While onboarding data can be crucial to continuously improve your overall onboarding experience, it can be just as critical to enhancing one individual’s experience.
+Gathering and consistently reviewing your onboarding feedback allows you to identify and intervene in an experience that may not be going well.

 Dr. Jennifer Cullen, our Vice President of People Science, manages a growing team of 8 people.
-She says that having highlighted discussion topics enables busy managers to easily check-in with new hires and make necessary adjustments.
-“Having another person point out a new hire’s potential pain points allows me to immediately address those topics in my next one-on-ones.
-One new hire commented that training on a specific tool would have been valuable earlier in the process, so I updated my onboarding program to include that training for another new hire.”
+She says that highlighting discussion topics enables busy managers to easily check in with new hires and make necessary adjustments.
+“Having another person point out a new hire’s potential pain points allows me to address those topics in my next one-on-ones immediately.
+One new hire commented that training on a specific tool would have been valuable earlier, so I updated my onboarding program to include that training for another new hire.”

-While isolated neutral or negative responses aren’t an automatic cause for concern, I pay particular attention to the questions around role expectations and feelings of belonging and productivity, especially if a number of these questions are not rated positively.
+While isolated neutral or negative responses aren’t an automatic cause for concern, I pay particular attention to the questions around role expectations, feelings of belonging, and productivity, especially if many of these questions are not rated positively.

-I would recommend for all survey reviewers to examine responses to onboarding survey questions like:
+I would recommend that all survey reviewers examine responses to onboarding survey questions like: